Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I’ll also say I liked both the live version of the lesson, as well as Shaan’s video lectures.
 I took the 6-Week Flagship course with the live class sessions, but also watched the videos to evaluate them.
 Both are excellent in their own ways, though if put to it, I suppose I would opt for the live classes over the prerecorded lessons.

 Between class sessions you are required to a take a practice exam.
 For 6-Week students, this means one test per week.
-For 3-Week students, this means two tests per week.
-I took the 6-Week course and it felt like a lot just attending two classes, doing homework and taking one exam, so I have to imagine the 3-Week course is very intense (but thankfully it’s over in just 3 weeks!).
-Anyway, you are prompted to take the practice test under exam-like conditions through self-proctoring.
+You are prompted to take the practice test under exam-like conditions through self-proctoring.

 Once finished, you then upload your answers and can see your results.
 Following this practice test, you review your incorrect questions and see where you went wrong in your answer choices.
 This is a big part of the learning experience.